Home Search Gallery How-To Books Links Workshops About Contact

 If you do get an FX camera, it's unlikely you'll ever want to touch a DX lens again.
 All Canon's lenses for the past 20+ years, and most of Nikon's lenses for the past almost 50 years, work fine on their respective FX digital cameras.
 Neither Nikon nor Canon need to introduce any new lenses for FX, although of course all of us have wish lists of lenses we'd like to see.

-I expect Canon, Nikon and everyone to be making DX and 1.6x cameras indefinitely.
+I expect Canon, Nikon and everyone to be making DX and 1.6x cameras at least through 2020.
 DX makes, and will continue to make sense for a long time for most practical cameras.
 I'm still waiting for at least a DX sensor in a professional pocket camera.
 Hey Nikon - put my D3 sensor in my 35Ti, will you please?

 DX and 1.6x cameras always have worked perfectly with FX lenses.
 That won't change.
 The only potential compatibility issues have been mechanical, not optical.